 - Sift together coconut flour, psyllium, sweetener, baking soda and sea salt.
 Set aside.

 - Add eggs to soured nut and seed mixture.

 - Add flour mixture.
 Mix with handheld electric beaters until thoroughly combined.
 With your hands or a rubber spatula, form into loose loaf shape.
 Place into greased loaf pan.
 Gently pat and smooth the loaf so it's slightly mounded in the middle.

-- Bake until a sharp knife inserted into the center comes out clean (about 45 minutes) or it looks done.
+- Bake until a sharp knife inserted into the center comes out clean (about 55 minutes) or until it looks done (start checking at 45 minutes).
 Loaf will be well browned, more so with some nuts than others.